amoseman1/readMegenerator/Develop/README.md

   ## Contributing

-  amy
+  bklfnlz

   ## Tests

-  npm test
+  vnbdflznb

   ## Questions

-  If you have any questions about this repo, open an issue or contact me directly at **amoseman18@email.com**.
+  If you have any questions about this repo, open an issue or contact me directly at ****.
-  You can find more of my work at [amoseman1](https://github.com/amoseman1/)
+  You can find more of my work at [github.com/vdflknb](https://github.com/vdflknb/)

   [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-v2.0%20adopted-ff69b4.svg)](code_of_conduct.md)